monorepo-rocks/monorepo-rocks/apps/llm-rules/README.md

 # Using bunx
 bunx llm-rules@latest --dir /path/to/your/repository

+# Or from the current working directory (--dir is optional)
+npx llm-rules@latest
 ```

+The `--dir` flag is optional and defaults to the current working directory. **Note:** When using the AmpCode extension for VSCode, Cursor, or Windsurf, the `--dir` flag is not needed as the extension automatically sets the working directory to your project root.

 The server will:

-- Scan the specified directory for `.cursor/rules/*.mdc` files
+- Scan the specified directory (or current directory) for `.cursor/rules/*.mdc` files
 - Create MCP tools named `cursor_rule_<filename>` for each rule
-- Extract descriptions from frontmatter to help LLMs understand when to use each tool
+- Extract descriptions and metadata from frontmatter to help LLMs understand when to use each tool
+- Include file patterns (`globs`) and always-apply status in tool descriptions for better context
 - Serve the rules through the MCP protocol on stdio

 ### MCP Configuration